 “Absolutely, Mr. Grey.
-I will phone you when the courier is on his way.”
+I’ll phone you when the courier is on his way.”

 “Butterfly!
 What are you doing?”
 I ask.
 She’s going to irritate her bruises!

 “I love you, too, Christian.”
-I open my eyes and she is looking at me—big, beautiful, blue eyes.
-I move behind her, my arms around her waist, until we are both looking at the mirror.
+I open my eyes and she’s looking at me—big, beautiful, blue eyes.
+I move behind her, my arms around her waist, until we’re both looking at the mirror.

 “You are my beautiful Butterfly.
 And no matter what face you wear, as long as those eyes are looking back at me, you will always be my beautiful Butterfly.
 Always.
 Do you understand me, My Love?”
 I say, almost begging.
-She let go of a breath that she was holding and closed her eyes.
+She releases a breath that she’s holding and closes her eyes.

 “Thank you.”
 I sigh as I drop my head on her shoulder.
 I wish she knew how much I love and adore her.
 She would never doubt her beauty again.
 I guess I’ll just have to keep showing her.

-We talked about nothing and everything through dinner, but avoided the heavy topics.
+We talked about nothing and everything through dinner but avoided the heavy topics.
 Christian has decided to let Ros run the business for a while so that he can spend some time with me.
-I’ve decided to call my patients from here tomorrow to see how they are faring without me and make sure no one has become desperate or suicidal or anything like that.
+I’ve decided to call my patients from here tomorrow to see how they’re faring without me and make sure no one has had any major emergencies in my absence.
 When he uncorks my favorite Cabernet, I decide that it’s time to approach the elephants in the room.

-“Before… we approach that topic, I’d like to ask you something.”
-He interrupts me.
+“Before… we approach that topic, I’d like to ask you something,” he interrupts.

 “Where is Anguilla?”
 I ask.